argadeva/djago-backend-restfulapi/readme.md

 - Allowed CORS
 - Reporting on income today, yearly, and orders weekly.

-The POS-RESTfulAPI is written in Node Js with Express framework, it uses MySQL as data storage back-end and has a simple but intuitive user interface.
+D'Jago Backend RestFulAPI is written in Node Js with Express framework, it uses MySQL as data storage back-end and has a simple but intuitive user interface.

 ## Flowchart